gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The C header generator is part of the GNAT compiler and can be invoked via the *-gnatceg* combination of switches, which will generate a :file:`.h` file corresponding to the given input file (Ada spec or body).
+The C header generator is part of the GNAT compiler and can be invoked via the :switch:`-gnatceg` combination of switches, which will generate a :file:`.h` file corresponding to the given input file (Ada spec or body).
 Note that only spec files are processed in any case, so giving a spec or a body file as input is equivalent.
 For example: